canonical/kafka-operator/docs/reference/r-requirements.md

 ## Supported architectures

-The charm is based on SNAP "[charmed-kafka](https://snapcraft.io/charmed-kafka)", which is currently available for `amd64` only!
+The charm is based on the `charmed-kafka` [snap](https://snapcraft.io/charmed-kafka), which is currently available for `amd64` only!
 The architecture `arm64` support is planned.
 Please [contact us](/t/13107) if you are interested in new architecture!